nidiacristina/dotfiles/README.md

 home directory or symbolically linking individual files/directories works.

 ## Cloning
-Since this repository includes other repositories as submodules (one of which, [align-f90](https://github.com/jannisteunissen/align-f90), uses a Github URI), you'll need to either 1) recursively clone this repository or 2) fetch each of the submodules individually.
+Since this repository includes other repositories as submodules, you'll need to either 1) recursively clone this repository or 2) fetch each of the submodules individually.

 Recursive cloning is available for those who have setup SSH keys with their Github account via: